The Guess Who: American Woman era (1968–1970)

 Richardson signed the Guess Who to his Nimbus 9 label and production company, and personally financed the recording of a new album in late 1968.
 The band was also signed to RCA for distribution outside of Canada.
 The Guess Who transitioned to a more mature pop-rock sound with soul and jazz influences.
 Their second studio album Wheatfield Soul was released in early 1969 and achieved success in both Canada and the United States.
 The single "These Eyes" reached the top ten in the United States and became a gold record with sales of more than one million copies.
+Wheatfield Soul would prove to be a breakthrough not only for The Guess Who, but for Canadian music in general in the United States, and within a year, multiple Canadian acts had broken through to chart in the United States, where American and British acts had up until then dominated the charts.
 The follow-up album Canned Wheat was released in September 1969 and featured the double-sided hit singles "Laughing" and "Undun".

 For their third studio album, the band adopted more hard-rock influences.
 American Woman was released in January 1970 and became a Billboard Top 10 hit.
 It was their first album to top the Canadian albums chart, and their first to reach the top ten on the American Billboard album chart.
 The title track, written by Bachman and Cummings (although all four original members are credited), reached number 1 in both countries, and was also a substantial hit in the United Kingdom.
 This made the Guess Who the first Canadian band to achieve a chart-topping single in the United States during Billboard's Hot 100 era (Canadian doo-wop group The Crew Cuts had a number one single in 1954 before the Hot 100 was instituted).
 "No Time" and "No Sugar Tonight/New Mother Nature" also reached high on the singles charts in both Canada and the United States.